aspnetboilerplate/aspnetboilerplate/doc/WebSite/AspNet-Core.md

 #### Module Configuration

-You can use the [startup configuration](Startup-Configuration.md) to configure the AspNet Core Module by using *Configuration.Modules.AbpAspNetCore()* in the PreInitialize method of your module.
+You can use the [startup configuration](Startup-Configuration.md) to configure the AspNetCore Module by using *Configuration.Modules.AbpAspNetCore()* in the PreInitialize method of your module.